Here's what powers the Alberta government has during states of emergency | CBC News

 Alberta Health Services spokesperson Kerry Williamson said Friday the health authority has cancelled "a few" staff vacations so health-care workers could fill in for their colleagues who had to isolate at home.

-About 400 retired nurses, licensed practical nurses and respiratory therapists have contacted AHS volunteering to return to work to help with the crisis, Williamson said.
+About 400 retired nurses, licensed practical nurses and respiratory therapists have contacted AHS and volunteered to return to work to help with the crisis, Williamson said.
 None have been conscripted into action.

 During an epidemic, the government can also: